mess110/mess110.github.io/_posts/2021-01-12-wow-classic.md

 There are many things I likely forgot.
 Its probably better, I need to sleep.
 The overall fondness of WoW Classic will stay in my memory.

 Special thanks to Clare.
-My only regret is classic is we didn't clear Naxx together.
+My only regret in classic is we didn't clear Naxx together.
 But it has to be bitter.
 For it to be sweet.

 <center>